-Since we are in an uncertain weather market situation, growers should be poised and ready to quickly take advantage of new crop price rallies, especially if they are mostly driven by short-lived speculative buying.
+Since we are in an uncertain weather market situation, growers should be poised and ready to quickly take advantage of any unexpected price rallies.
 Forward contracting and/or various options strategies can be used to limit downside risk while retaining upside potential.
 Physical bales that have been forward contracted could also be combined with call options on Dec’17 ICE cotton.
-For example, while an out-of-the-money 73 cent Dec’17 call costs 1.28 cents per pound, a 73:79 Dec call spread would cost just over 82 points (circa June 22).
-A relevant strategy to look at for the 2017 crop could involve buying put spreads on Dec’17 futures, especially if Dec’17 futures rally back into the mid-70s range.
+For example, while an out-of-the-money 73 cent Dec’17 call costs 0.65 cents per pound (circa August 18), a 73:79 Dec call spread would cost a little cheaper at 0.48 cents.
+A relevant strategy to look at for unsold/uncommitted 2017 bales would have been buying put spreads on Dec’17 futures back when they were trading in the lower to mid 70s.
+This could still be a relevant strategy if some unexpected event rallies Dec’17 futures back into the lower to mid 70s.

 For further analysis and discussion of near term price behavior, click on the menu above entitled “Near Term Influences”.
 Longer term price behavior is more influenced by fundamental supply and demand forces, which is discussed above under the “Market Fundamentals and Outlook” menu tab.